apparentlyarhm/latex-resume/README.md

-Latex code for my resume
+Latex code for my resume.

+If the latex compiler is installed correctly, no file other than the `.tex` is required.